-Opener' World In My Eyes' starts the album off with a feast of precise electronics, beats and rhythm and it re-imagines Depeche Mode as Kraftwerk with its cool precision.
+Opener' World In My Eyes' starts the album off with a feast of precise electronics, beats and rhythm, and it re-imagines Depeche Mode as Kraftwerk with its cool precision.
 Depeche hadn't sounded like this before.
-There is something about the song that just sounds so clean and crisp and the fact that it still sounds that way today says so much for the way it was produced.
-The band opened every show on the World Violation Tour in 1990 with this song and it's still a fan favourite live, with each rendition seeing thousands of fans holding their hands up mirroring the pose the band used on the single version's different covers.
+There is something about the song that sounds so clean and crisp, and the fact that it still sounds that way today says so much for the way it was produced.
+The band opened every show on the World Violation Tour in 1990 with this song, and it's still a fan favourite live, with each rendition seeing thousands of fans holding their hands up mirroring the pose the band used on the single version's different covers.
 Like most of Violator, the song's lyrics are firmly bedroom based, but 'World In My Eyes' doesn't focus on guilt or sin as is apparent from one listen.
 What an opener.
 What a statement of intent.

-'Halo' the album's fourth track, is simply one of the greatest things anyone has ever done.
+'Halo', the album's fourth track, is simply one of the greatest things anyone has ever done.
 If you ever want to give anyone an example of how electronic music can produce some of the most moving, soulful music you can hear, play them 'Halo.'
 The song is everything that is good about Violator distilled into one track.
 The lyrics speak of love being the most important thing in the world, something to be preserved at all costs ("And when our worlds they fall apart/When the walls come tumbling in/Though we may deserve it/It will be worth it") and the music…oh, that music.
 Stirring, emotional, brooding, almost but never quite over the top.
-It is a song that is impossible to adequately describe here.
+It is a song that is impossible to describe here adequately.
 'Halo' is a landmark Depeche Mode track and one that fully justifies any praise this album receives.
 A trainspotter fact for you all is that 'Halo' features a sampled drum break from Led Zeppelin's 'When The Levee Breaks' though it was first sampled from a thus far unnamed rap record by Alan and Flood.

-'Policy Of Truth' is one of the more straightforward pop style songs on the album albeit it retains the album's absorbing feel.
-Lyrically, we've now moved into the regret stage with the song chiding a former lover for lying once again ("Never again is what you swore/The time before”) and musically this is the album's most strident part moment with thudding beats and loud, sampled guitars prominent in the mix.
-The main riff is a masterpiece of Depeche synth riff simplicity with its 3 notes amongst the band's most memorable.
+'Policy Of Truth' is one of the more straightforward pop style songs on the album, albeit it retains the album's absorbing feel.
+Lyrically, we've now moved into the regret stage with the song chiding a former lover for lying once again ("Never again is what you swore/The time before"), and musically this is the album's most strident part moment with thudding beats and loud, sampled guitars prominent in the mix.
+The main riff is a masterpiece of Depeche synth riff simplicity, with its three notes amongst the band's most memorable.
 'Policy Of Truth' is one of these tracks that some DM fans get bored of live because they feel it's played too often and more obscure, hardcore fan base tracks should be played in place of it, but I say that's nonsense.
 'Policy Of Truth' is a glorious track and is a classic Depeche Mode single.

 The album's penultimate track is the second Martin Gore lead vocal and finds us in Martin's bedroom watching something that we really shouldn't be watching.
-'Blue Dress' is a love song, albeit as Martin says, a "pervy" one.
+'Blue Dress' is a love song, albeit, as Martin says, a "pervy" one.
 It is a beguiling wonder of a track, encompassed by swirling electronics and more treated guitars.
-Like 'Sweetest Perfection' the track has a woozy, almost drunken feel that draws you in and doesn't let you go.
-There are only two verses and the song has a looped almost repetition like feel that transfixes you from the off.
+Like 'Sweetest Perfection', the track has a woozy, almost drunken feel that draws you in and doesn't let you go.
+There are only two verses, and the song has a looped, almost repetition like feel that transfixes you from the off.
 It's very much one of my favourite Martin sung tracks.

-A brief musical interlude, fittingly called 'Interlude No. 3' follows before the album's closer 'Clean' kicks in.
+A brief musical interlude fittingly called 'Interlude No. 3' follows before the album's closer 'Clean' kicks in.
 A bass line heavily…ahem…influenced by Pink Floyd's 'One Of These Days' opens the track before Dave's vocals arrive whereupon he sings of being clean or free from something that has haunted him for years.
-One of the album's many production highpoints is Dave's vocal in which you can hear him take breaths before most lines which serves to intensify the song's mood.
-Again, Alan and Flood build and layer the song throughout and it is a perfect closing track to a perfect album.
+One of the album's many production highpoints is Dave's vocal, in which you can hear him take breaths before most lines which serves to intensify the song's mood.
+Again, Alan and Flood build and layer the song throughout, and it is a perfect closing track to a perfect album.

 Even though I've quite deliberately not played the album while I wrote this, having written it, I still feel like I do at the end of Violator.
-I want to put it on again and once again immerse myself in its perfection.
+I want to put it on again and immerse myself in its perfection.
 I hope you want to do the same too.